ropensci/visdat/README.md

 -   `vis_dat()` visualises a dataframe showing you what the classes of the columns are, and also displaying the missing data.

 -   `vis_miss()` visualises just the missing data, and allows for missingness to be clustered and columns rearranged. `vis_miss()` is similar to `missing.pattern.plot` from the [`mi`](https://cran.r-project.org/web/packages/mi/index.html) package.
-Unfortunately `missing.pattern.plot` is no longer in the `mi` package (well, as of 14/02/2016).
+Unfortunately `missing.pattern.plot` is no longer in the `mi` package (as of 14/02/2016).

+You can read more about visdat in the vignette, ["using visdat""](http://www.njtierney.com/visdat/articles/using_visdat.html).

-There are also experimental which are described in more detail in the [vignette: "Experimental Features of visdat](http://www.njtierney.com/visdat/articles/experimental_features.html).
+There are also experimental which are described in more detail in the vignette ["Experimental Features of visdat](http://www.njtierney.com/visdat/articles/experimental_features.html).

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.